October 1st, 2018 12:00am

 Not everyone can be the best, but we are all capable of doing our best, no matter what we are asked to do.
 An important consideration is that sometimes trying to be the best often gets in the way of doing our best.
-Doing our best is always within our reach.
+Being the best is usually not possible, for many reasons.
+However, doing our best is always within our reach.
 There may be times when you are asked to perform tasks that you may not like or that you may feel are below you.
 Regardless of that, if you do your best no matter what, it will increase your chances of being recognized, appreciated, and increase your overall job (and life) satisfaction.

 6. Be assertive in communication

 Being assertive is one of the most misunderstood behaviors.
 Often we confuse it with being aggressive.
 However, being assertive is more aligned with collaboration, while aggressiveness is aligned with competition.
 Being assertive is valuing your voice equal to that of others.
 Being aggressive is valuing your voice as superior to others.
 Being passive is valuing your voice as inferior to that of others.
 When you communicate in an assertive manner, it allows you to share your ideas and feelings in a way that elevates the entire mood around you.